-As a newcomer to the Dungeon and Dragon’s ruleset, how easy was it for me to get into the source material and was it an enjoyable experience?
+As a newcomer to the Dungeon and Dragon’s ruleset, how easy was it for me to get into the source material, and was it an enjoyable experience?

 Let’s talk about that.

-And just like in classic D&D, you need to create a party of heroes that complement each other not only with their attacks, but also their utility.
-Having a hero that is great at disarming traps is just about required, while having one that is knowledgeable in multiple languages and lore is also super nice to have, information is a powerful tool in games like this.
-Don’t just focus on dealing damage with spells and attacks either, the supporting abilities can be game-changing, like Mage Armor, Blessings, and other supportive spells will help your team out a ton when things get dicey.
+And just like in classic D&D, you need to create a party of heroes that complement each other, not only with their attacks, but also their utility.
+Having a hero that is great at disarming traps is just about required, while having one that is knowledgeable in multiple languages and lore is also super nice to have; information is a powerful tool in games like this.
+Don’t just focus on dealing damage with spells and attacks either, the supporting abilities can be game-changing, like Mage Armor, Blessings, and other support spells will help your team out a ton when things get dicey.

 Once you get your team assembled, you can take on the main storyline, Crown of the Magister.
 This comes in a few different difficulties.

 - Story – For those who just want to play the game for the story and not have to worry too much about challenges.

 - Explorer – Perfect for me because it’s aimed at people who are new to ruleset games.

 - Authentic – True D&D experience with no modifiers.
 Normal mode.

 - Scavenger – Slightly more difficult, enemies will deal more damage, you’ll have less saving throws.